opengisch/qgis-pg-service-parser-plugin/README.md

 #### pgserviceparser library

-This plugin uses the [pgserviceparser](https://github.com/opengisch/pgserviceparser) library, which is also available as a [PYPI package](https://pypi.org/project/pgserviceparser/).
+This plugin uses the [pgserviceparser](https://github.com/opengisch/pgserviceparser) library, which is available as a standalone package on [PYPI](https://pypi.org/project/pgserviceparser/).